luciabuzzeo/invoices-processor/README.md

 # invoices-processor

 It is based on a program, written in python language, which is called "Invoices Processor" and has the potential to autocomplete an excel file by extracting certain data from individual invoices in PDF files.
-This innovation saves a lot of time previously spent processing PDF files manually one by one.

 I structured the solution in three parts: